 From the hotel, we head uphill to the little hamlet of Sedbusk then across fields and farmland to the village of Askrigg, passing the water of Mill Force on the way.
 Askrigg is old Norse meaning Ash Tree (askr) Ridge (hryggr).
 Once a bustling market town and a hub for the brewing, clock-making and woolen industries, Askrigg has become more fondly know for serving as the filming location for Herriot’s fiction town “Darrowby” in the BBC TV series, All Creatures Great and Small.

 From Askrigg, we up through the little hamlet of Newbiggin and on to the high pastures just below Carperby Moor.
 Long with expansive views of the valley, we’ll see evidence of the old lead mining days as we hike under the limestone outcroppings of Ivy Scar.
 Our walk ends in the village of Carperby, where Alf Wight honeymooned with his wife at the Wheatsheaf Hotel in 1941.
 Breakfast and dinner included.

 Day 7: Carperby to Reeth to Richmond

 Our day begins with a hike down to Aysgarth Falls, a three-tiered fall along the Ure River running over the course of nearly a mile.
 From Aysgarth, our route takes across the fields to Bolton Castle, one of England’s best-preserved medieval castles.
 Mary, Queen of Scotts, was imprisoned here after the Battle of Langside.
 Our climb continues up Black Hill, down to Apedale Beck and up again to the crest of Greets Hills.
-If the weather is with us will lose our views Wensleydale to be greeted by those of Swaledale as we descend through telltale signs of the old Apedale Lead Mine and across gross hunting terrain.
+If the weather is with us, we will lose our views Wensleydale only to be greeted by those of Swaledale as we descend through telltale signs of the old Apedale Lead Mine and across gross hunting terrain.
 The familiar sight of Reeth tells us our walk is nearing its close.
 Ending in back in on the village green of Reeth, we’ll then be transported back to our hotel in Richmond having come full circle.
 Breakfast and Farewell dinner.

 Day 8: Transfer to the Manchester Airport